PositivePeriod/DoubleCross/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
-See `LICENSE` for more information.
+~~Distributed under the MIT License.
+See `LICENSE` for more information.~~

+I'm not sure how to control multiple licenses in one project

+PyQt5 : GNU General Public License version 3.0

+NLTK : Apache 2.0 License.

 Although I don't use word data commercially, I won't use the data of [thesaurus](https://www.thesaurus.com/) if any copyright issues occur